Buscar Close Search

 • Competency-based, transdisciplinary research training program focused on translating research into effective clinical practice and policy

-• Rigorous training in theory, ethics, epidemiologic methods, biostatistics, health services research, outcome measurement, and behavioral science
+• Rigorous training in theory, responsible conduct of research, epidemiologic methods, biostatistics, health services research, outcome measurement, and behavioral science

 • Train with the innovators in clinical and health services research